froggeric/gas-spotify-automation/gas/playlist_artistpromo.md

 To use the script, you only need to edit the `runDailyPlaylistUpdate` function.
 This function is the main entry point that you will schedule to run automatically in Google Apps Script.

 Inside this function, you'll find `playlistConfig` objects.
 Simply replace the placeholder IDs and names with the actual information from your Spotify playlists.
-You can copy and paste the `playlistConfig` block to automate as many different promotional playlists as you need.
+The `createArtistPromoPlaylist` function also accepts an optional second parameter, `extraInterval` (an integer from 0-9), which increases the number of promotional tracks that are placed before and between your own songs.

 ```javascript
 /**